topquark22/morseR24/README.md

 ### Tone generator

 Here, an LM555 timer in astable mode generates a tone that is sent to a mono audio jack.
 The pin D5 output signal is sent to pin 4 (active low reset) of the 555 to turn the tone on and off.
-This configuration uses a regular Nano3 and external radio (not shown).
-It can be used in master mode (with or without radio) or slave mode.
+This configuration uses a regular Nano V3 and external radio (not shown) connected to the SPI bus.
+This circuit can be used in master mode (with or without radio) or slave mode.

 ![Tone generator](img/audio-board.jpg)